Frederick Pfarr Stamp Jr.

 Frederick Pfarr Stamp Jr. (born July 24, 1934) is an inactive Senior United States district judge of the United States District Court for the Northern District of West Virginia.

 Education and career

-Born in Wheeling, West Virginia, Stamp received a Bachelor of Arts degree from Washington and Lee University in 1956, and attended the University of Virginia School of Law before receiving a Bachelor of Laws from the University of Richmond School of Law in 1959.
+Stamp was born in Wheeling, West Virginia.
+He received a Bachelor of Arts degree from Washington and Lee University in 1956, and attended the University of Virginia School of Law before receiving a Bachelor of Laws from the University of Richmond School of Law in 1959.
 He was a private in the United States Army from 1959 to 1960, and a First Lieutenant in the United States Army Reserves from 1960 to 1967.
 He was in private practice in Wheeling from 1960 to 1990.

 Federal judicial service

 On May 11, 1990, Stamp was nominated by President George H. W. Bush to a seat on the United States District Court for the Northern District of West Virginia vacated by William M. Kidd.
 Stamp was confirmed by the United States Senate on June 28, 1990, and received his commission on July 12, 1990.
 He served as Chief Judge from 1994 to 2001.
 He assumed senior status on November 1, 2006.